July 12, 2011

 USDA has supported the Kerr Center’s work to advance sustainable agriculture research and education.
 Its horticulture program received a Specialty Crop Block Grant for an heirloom sweet potato trial, using twelve varieties to explore ideal growing conditions.
 Its natural resources program received funding through the Environmental Quality Incentives Program (EQIP).
 Its livestock program received funding through the Sustainable Agriculture Research and Education (SARE) program to conduct on-farm research to reduce disease in livestock.
 In August 2011, the Kerr Center will partner with the University of Arkansas, the recipient of a Beginning Farmer and Rancher Development Program (BFRDP) grant.

-Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, General Interest, Grants and Programs, Local & Regional Food Systems, Notes from the Field, Nutrition & Food Access, Organic Farming, Rural Development
+Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, General Interest, Grants and Programs, Local & Regional Food Systems, Nutrition & Food Access, Organic, Rural Development